Katherine Jones, Viscountess Ranelagh: Politics

-Jones was open-minded and her beliefs changed as she was confronted with new experiences.
 In the 1630s, Jones followed the radical political belief of constitutional monarchy.
 In the 1640s due to her determination to spread critical thinking throughout all of Europe, she changed her political beliefs to support a republic.
 Another theory as to why she changed her beliefs from royalism to republicanism was that she saw the system of monarchy as a threat to the nation.
-This likely had to do with King Charles I of England, when during the English Civil Wars, Charles became increasingly resistant to giving up political power to Parliament in order to achieve peace between England and the Scots.
-Between 1642-46, the beginning years of the first civil war, Jones was a staunch supporter of Charles, wanting him to find a quick resolution to the war.
+This likely had to do with King Charles I of England, who became increasingly resistant to ceding any political power to Parliament in order to achieve peace during the Wars of the Three Kingdoms.
+Between 1642-46, the beginning years of the first civil war, Jones was a staunch supporter of Charles, hoping he would find a quick resolution to the war.
 She wrote to Edward Hyde, a close friend, who was a political advisor to Charles.
-In the letter she offered advice to Hyde to give to Charles on ways in which he may reconcile with Parliament to end the war quickly.
-However, the war would drag on for two more years and Jones would ultimately end her support and sympathy for the king.
-Initially, Jones had sent a letter to Elizabeth Stuart, Queen of Bohemia, in the late 1640s in order to encourage her to talk to Charles, her brother.
-Within the letter, Jones discussed her increasing disappointment with Charles as he refused to come to a peaceful resolution with Parliament.
+In the letter, she offered advice to Hyde to give to Charles on ways in which he might reconcile with Parliament to end the war quickly.
+However, the war would drag on for two more years, and Jones would ultimately end her support and sympathy for the king.
+Initially, Jones had sent a letter to Elizabeth Stuart, Queen of Bohemia, in the late 1640s to encourage her to talk to Charles, her brother.
+In the letter, Jones discussed her increasing disappointment with Charles as he refused to come to a peaceful resolution with Parliament.
 It is within this letter that Jones became more sympathetic to Parliament's cause.
 Between these two letters, it is apparent that Jones wanted peace more than anything.
 Her continuous shift in political alliances was chiefly for her desire to maintain peace within the country.
 If she felt that one side was closer to this desire than the other, then she would align herself with them.
 In 1648, Jones wrote to the Hartlib circle listing out seven questions total relating to the recent changes in political power.
 Jones, and other members of the Hartlib, were concerned about the legality of power being transferred from Charles to Parliament.
 Jones believed that Charles should remain King, but he should have the majority of his powers revoked.
 This included the royal veto.
 Essentially, she was advocating for a limited constitutional monarchy.